Sagetap/sagetap-backend-test/README.md

 Please see the prompts below, which your Sagetap partner will walk through and discuss with you.

 ## Prompt #1: ShoppingCart Code Fixes
-Within this repository you will find a Kotlin project containing two relevant files:
+Within this repository you will find a Kotlin project containing next relevant files and folders:
-1. `src/main/kotlin/Main`, which contains an implementation for the classes `ShoppingCart` and `ShoppingCartManager`.
+1. `src/main/*`, which contains an implementation for the classes `ShoppingCartKotlin` and `ShoppingCartManagerKotlin`.
-2. `src/test/kotlin/ShoppingCartTest`, which contains tests for the aforementioned classes.
+2. `src/test/kotlin/ShoppingCartKotlinTest`, which contains tests for the aforementioned classes.

-Within `ShoppingCartTest` you will find three further prompts.
+Within `ShoppingCartKotlinTest` you will find three further prompts.
 Please walk through those and edit/extend the code as you see fit and/or discuss your thought process with your interviewer.

 ## Prompt #2: Technical Questions